 iii.
-The k-factors for elements found in asbestos (Na, Mg, Al, Si, Ca, and Fe) relative to Si shall be calibrated semiannually, or anytime the detector geometry may be altered.
+The k-factors for elements found in asbestos (Na, Mg, Al, Si, Ca, and Fe) relative to Si shall be calibrated every 6 months (plus or minus 1 month), or anytime the detector geometry may be altered.
 NIST SRM 2063a or similar standard shall be used for Mg, Si, Ca, Fe, while k-factors for Na and Al may be obtained from suitable materials such as albite, kaersutite, or NIST SRM 99a or equivalent.
 The k-factors shall be determined to a precision (2s) within 10% relative to the mean value obtained for Mg, Al, Si, Ca, and Fe, and within 20% relative to the mean value obtained for Na.
 The k-factor relative to Si for Na shall be between 1.0 and 4.0, for Mg and Fe shall be between 1.0 and 2.0, and for Al and Ca shall be between 1.0 and 1.75.
 The k-factor for Mg relative to Fe shall be 1.5 or less.
 Calibration data shall be displayed on control charts that show trends over time.

 iv.
 The detector resolution shall be checked quarterly to ensure a full-width half maximum resolution of <175 eV at Mn Kα (5.90 keV).
 Calibration data shall be displayed on control charts that show trends over time.